Qumulo/docs/qumulo-nexus-configuration-guide/creating-registration-key-nexus-remote-support.md

 {{site.data.alerts.important}}
 <ul>
   <li>Nexus displays the registration key only once.
-Copy this key to secure location.</li>
+Copy this key to a secure location.</li>
   <li>If you misplace your key before enabling Nexus Remote Support or before it expires, in the <strong>Manage Registration Keys</strong> section, locate the key and then click <strong>Revoke</strong>.
 Next, create a new key.</li>
   <li>Revoking a registration key is a permanent action.
 However, you can create a new registration key at any time.</li>
 </ul>